 It is one of the most well known in the hobby, with proof being that there are tons of fake versions floating around in the market.
 A fake can usually be noticed next to an original, as the fake Elway RC's are about half as thick as a genuine version.
 That's pretty solid validation, if people think you're valuable enough to create a fake, you're definitely one of the best ever!

 Sitting alongside Elway in the 1984 Topps set (and some might say on the field as well), is Dan Marino.
 Marino will always be haunted by the fact that he couldn't quite capture a Lombardi trophy, but even this article proves that the competition was quite stiff in his day.

 If there was ever a card that produced more fakes than the Elway, it is definitely Marino's.
-The centering on this card has always been a challenge to collectors and graders alike, but a GM MT 10 can be found for under $1,000 easily.
+The centering on this card has always been a challenge to collectors and graders alike, but a GM MT 10 can be found for around $1,000 fairly easily.
 Some would say Marino's cards are still undervalued.
 Regardless, this card deserves a seat at the table, and in your collection.

 1986 Topps Jerry Rice